AndreFelippeVidal/football-project/README.md

 15. Criar uma task na DAG no Airflow para exportar relatórios para o MinIO.
 (Artilheiros de cada campeonato/temporada?
 Times por competições)

-Extra:
+## Known Issues:
+1. There are issues with group stage competitions that needs further investigation.
-See all upcoming matches for Real Madrid: -- API blocked the access at this endpoint.
+2. See all upcoming matches for Real Madrid: -- API blocked the access at this endpoint.
 To be further investigated. https://api.football-data.org/v4/teams/86/matches?status=SCHEDULED